 // finished!

-Now the files are read in parallel, and we've finally seen the advantage of simultaneous asynchronous operations in practice.
-This program is executed much faster than the synchronous version!
-Moreover, the larger the size of the files, the greater the difference.
-However, it's worth noting that although the reading of the files is done in parallel, the work done by js itself, which processes the result, is strictly sequential.
-Callbacks only start to run after the current call stack is empty and in the order in which the asynchronous operations are done (parallel running does not mean that operations start and end at the same time).
+The reading of the files happens in parallel, but it's worth noting that the work done by JavaScript itself is strictly sequential.
+Callbacks only start to run when the current call stack is empty.
+Moreover, it works in the same order in which the asynchronous operations are done.
+Parallel running does not mean that operations start and end at the same time.

 import { map } from 'async';